intel-unesp-mcp/infieri2019-session2/README.md

 for the decomposed data structures (xlocal).
 Because the values are replaced by averaging around them, these techniques are called relaxation methods.

 We wish to compute this approximation in parallel.
-Write a program to apply this approximation.
-For convergence testing, compute
+Have a look at <>, which is a program that computes an approximation for the solution of Laplace's equation.
+For the convergence testing, the program calculates:

 diffnorm = 0;
 for (i,j)
     diffnorm += (xnew[i][j] - x[i][j]) * (xnew[i][j] - x[i][j]);
 diffnorm = sqrt(diffnorm);

 **2.3.9** Once a parallel program computes a solution, it it often necessary to write the solution out to disk or display it on the user's terminal.
-This often means collecting the data onto a single processor that handles performing the output (since there are few parallel file systems around).
-This exercise shows one way in which this may be performed.
-Take your Jacobi iteration example and modify it so that the computed solution is collected onto process 0, which then writes the solution out (to standard output).
-You might want to write the results out in a form that can be used for display with tools like gnuplot or matlab, but this is not required.
-You may assume that process zero can store the entire solution.
-Also, assume that each process contributes exactly the same amount of data (see the related problems for the general case).
+This often means collecting the resultant data onto a single processor that handles performing the output.
+In this exercise we learn one possible way in which this may be performed.
+We take the previous Jacobi iteration example and modify it so that the computed solution is collected onto process 0, which then writes the solution to standard output (display).

-**2.3.10** In this exercise, you will put together parts from the previous exercise to provide a simple linear equation solver.
+**2.3.10** In this exercise, we put together parts from the previous exercise to provide a simple linear equation solver.
 To make this a complete parallel program, we must handle the issue of input and output.
 Rather than specify the values of the boundary conditions of the distributed array, these values should be read in from a file.
 Assume that the file is in the same format as the output data from the Collecting data exercise.